2025년 7월 고3 모의고사 영어영역

 Music-licensing has always been an integral and lucrative part of the music business, but there has often been a tension ____ music publishers and record labels.

-Although music is the shared value for both publishers and labels, their aims and their ____ models differ.
+Although music is the shared value for both publishers and labels, their aims ____ their business models differ.

 To the music publisher or the ____ department of a full-service music firm, licensing opportunities are the bread and butter of their business.

-There is simply no other ____ of income besides the royalties paid by the licensees.
+There is simply ____ other kind of income besides the royalties paid by the licensees.

-From the ____ labels' point of view, the licensing has a completely different purpose, and that purpose is to promote an act.
+From the record labels' point of view, the licensing has a completely different purpose, and that purpose is to ____ an act.

-The licensing fee paid by the licensee is only the icing on the cake, since the majority of a traditional record ____ revenues are generated by selling audio recordings (primarily CDs) to consumers.
+The licensing fee paid by the licensee is only the ____ on the cake, since the majority of a traditional record label's revenues are generated by selling audio recordings (primarily CDs) to consumers.

 In a competition to have a song included in a film etc., the record label might be inclined to waive the fee in order to win the competition ____ achieve the much-desired media presence.